grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 The following commands interact with Grafana Mimir Alertmanager configuration and alert template files.

-> **Note:** The Mimir Alertmanager exposes the configuration API according to the path set by the `-server.path-prefix` flag.
-It does not use the path set by the `-http.alertmanager-http-prefix` flag.
+> **Note:** The Mimir Alertmanager exposes the configuration API based on the path that you set via the `-server.path-prefix` flag; it does not use the path of the `-http.alertmanager-http-prefix` flag.
 > With the default configuration of `-server.path-prefix`, the Alertmanager URL used as the `mimirtool` `--address` flag has no path portion.

 #### Get Alertmanager configuration